alban-read/M1-MICRO-FORTH/dumbint.md

 Get an interactive interpreter running from Day 1, and then build it out.

-The process is incremental, and interactive from the start, as soon as the outer text interpreter works, it is used to test the next features added.
+The process is incremental, and interactive from the start, as soon as the outer text interpreter said OK, it was used to test the next features added.

-Use the computer as the tool for using the computer.
+Use the computer against itself (Use the computer as a tool for using the computer).